awsdocs/aws-snowball-developer-guide/doc_source/troubleshooting-ec2-edge.md

 **Action to Take**
 You can resolve this by changing the permissions for the file with the following procedure:

-1. Open a terminal and navigate to the location that you've saved your PEM file to\.
+1. Open a terminal and navigate to the location that you saved your PEM file to\.

 1. Enter the following command: